abhishek1610/test_hdfs/README.md

 # test_hdfs
-Hdfs access from local(remote) computer using namenode address of hadoop Note- Kerberos is not enabled in the hadoop cluster
+Hdfs access from edge node using Hadoop Java API
+Note- Kerberos is not enabled in the hadoop cluster

 1. Creating directory

+2. Copying one file to another